szabgab/perlmaven.com/sites/en/pages/matching-numbers-using-perl-regex.md

 ## Unicode digits

-[Nick Patch](http://nickpatch.net/) thought that it would be important to mention that `\d` may match any Unicode digit.
+[Nova Patch](https://novapatch.ie/) thought that it would be important to mention that `\d` may match any Unicode digit.

 ```perl
 # the number 3 in eight different numeral systems